lericson/pylibmc/docs/behaviors.rst

    replicas in, but instead it will store the replicas together with all of the other objects (on the 'n' next servers specified in your server list)."

+.. _dead_timeout:

+``"dead_timeout"``
+    Once a server has been marked dead, wait this amount of time (in seconds) before checking to see if the server is alive again.

 .. _remove_failed:

 ``"remove_failed"``